srushtii-m/srushtii-m.github.io/_pages/about.md

 ![cover](/images/outputbig2.png){: .align-center}

 <p align="justify">
 Hello!
 I'm Srushti Manjunath.
-I started in industrial engineering and now I'm diving into data science.
-Switching to data science was a way to enhance my skills and use data to solve business problems.
+I started my academic and professional career in industrial engineering and now I'm diving into data science.
+Switching to data science was a way to enhance my skills to use data to solve business problems.
 </p>

 ### Industrial Engineering Roots
 <p align="justify">
-My academic and professional journey began with a focus on industrial engineering, where I developed a strong base in optimizing processes, operations, and understanding supply chain management.
+My academic and professional journey began with a focus on industrial engineering, where I developed a strong base in optimizing processes, and operations and understanding supply chain management.
 These skills are key to my understanding of the bigger picture in any business setting.
 </p>

 ### Operational Excellence at Amazon India and V-Innovative